VirtualDOMinic/accessibility-plan/README.md

 ## Filtering options, AKA factors that might be discouraging people from coding
 ### Access
-- Language: courses/resources covering a range of languages, English learning resources, stories from successful
+- Language: courses/resources covering a range of languages, English learning resources (if appropriate), stories from successful devs
-- Location: online resources e.g. MOOCs,
+- Location: online resources (e.g. MOOCs) that can be accessed by those based somewhere with few local learning resources.
+Quite a complex one if we go beyond (e.g. to internet access, travel, visas, etc.)
 - Money: similar to above points, but also links to resources/charities that offer free help or even funding?

 ### Gender & sexuality